 - Wish.com automatically collects your computer’s IP address, location information (they say they ask for customer permission before obtaining specific GPS data), social network profile data, the browser you use, usage data meaning where you click, and how much time you spend on pages.

-You can always do a phone number lookup on the business before you choose to buy from that particular merchant.
+You can always do a phone number lookup on the business before choosing to purchase from that particular merchant.
 This way, you can hunt for anything suspicious before making a payment.

 Do I Need A Credit Card?

 Yes.
-Wish does not accept third party payment systems such as Google Pay, Venmo, or Paypal.
+Wish does not accept third-party payment systems like Google Pay, Venmo, or Paypal.
 That means you must pay for your items with a major credit card.
 This can add to the overall risk of using this online retailer.

 How Fast Do Items Ship?

 Not very fast at all according to most customer reviews.
-One of the main complaints about Wish are the obnoxiously long shipping times.
+One of the main complaints about Wish is the obnoxiously long shipping times.
 While some customers got their items in a timely fashion, many didn’t receive what they ordered for more than a month.
 Shipping times seem to be all over the place.
-It’s best to just expect that you won’t receive your item for a while.
+Just expect that you won’t receive your item for a while.

 What Do Customer Reviews Say?

-This is a reality Wish users have to face, the barrage of negative customer reviews.
-While many have a good shopping experience, there are many complaints having to do with customer support.
-According to the Better Business Bureau, Wish has received 1,725 customer complaints in the last three years, with 909 coming within the last twelve months.
+This is the reality Wish users have to face, the barrage of negative customer reviews.
+While many have a good shopping experience, many complaints are having to do with customer support.
+According to the Better Business Bureau, Wish has received 4,613 customer complaints in the last three years, with 2,858 coming within the last twelve months.
 Here is a breakdown of customer complaints:

 As we can see, an overwhelming majority of complaints have to do with the items themselves, most likely not being up to quality.
 This has to be taken with a grain of salt, as discounted products are naturally going to be cheaper in quality.
 Wish, being the middleman, wouldn’t have anything to do with creating the actual products.
 However, the amount of other complaints is still substantial for a relatively young business.
-You should consider this before you hand over any hard-earned money.
+Consider doing this before handing over your hard-earned money.

 Is Wish Legit Or A Scam?